Like all great science fiction, Denis Villeneuve’s masterpiece Arrival is a profound philosophical exploration of what makes us humans

 Directed by Denis Villeneuve.
 Screenplay by Eric Heisserer, based on “Story of Your Life” by Ted Chiang.
 Starring Amy Adams, Jeremy Renner, Forest Whitaker, Michael Stuhlbarg, Mark O’Brien, Tzi Ma, Abigail Pniowsky, Julia Scarlett Dan and Jadyn Malone.

 At a certain moment in Denis Villeneuve’s sci-fi masterpiece Arrival, linguist Louise Banks, played by Amy Adams, says to physicist Ian Donnelly (Jeremy Renner) that she feels that everything they are experiencing comes down to the two of them.
-Aliens are making contact with Earth in gigantic semi-oval extraterrestrial vessels that float over twelve seemingly arbitrary sites around the globe, but there are times when it takes a major large-scale event to help us realize that the most surprising is right next to us.
-Arrival is a special film about special encounters, and a profound philosophical exploration of human condition that makes us reflect on the beauty of communication, memory and love.
+Aliens are making contact with Earth in gigantic, semi-oval extraterrestrial vessels that float over twelve seemingly arbitrary sites around the globe, but there are times when it takes a major large-scale event to help us realize that the most surprising is right next to us.
+Arrival is a special film about special encounters, and a profound philosophical exploration of the human condition that makes us reflect on the beauty of communication, memory and love.

-Adapted by Eric Heisserer from Ted Chiang’s short story “Story of Your Life,” Arrival begins right off the bat with a heartbreaking sequence comparable to the first ten minutes of Up (2009) as a moment that should bring you to tears before a premise is even established.
+Adapted by Eric Heisserer from Ted Chiang’s short story Story of Your Life, Arrival begins right away with a heartbreaking sequence comparable to the first ten minutes of Up (2009), in the sense that it should bring you to tears before a premise is even established.
 With a beautiful score and bluish cinematography, it already shapes the film’s thematic core as Louise narrates this story of beginnings and endings and we see her losing her daughter Hannah to cancer.
-In the present, when the aliens arrive on Earth, Louise is asked by U.S. Army Colonel GT Weber (Forest Whitaker) to join a team of specialists to find out if they have come in peace or are a threat.
+Then we jump to the present, when the aliens arrive on Earth and Louise is asked by U.S. Army Colonel GT Weber (Forest Whitaker) to join a team of specialists to find out if they have come in peace or are a threat.
 As tension and fear begin to escalate into riots all over the world, Louise must race against time to find a way to communicate with the aliens before a global war erupts.

-Gravity is relative, up can be down and all of this brings us to one of the most important matters under discussion: communication (and, of course, miscommunication).
-First of all, how can you communicate with an alien race without any starting point?
+Gravity is relative, up can be down and all this brings us to one of the most important matters under discussion: communication.
+First of all, how can you communicate with an alien race without a starting point?
 And how can you make sure they understand what you are trying to say?
-Words can have different meanings, and Louise knows that language was seen in the past as an expression of Art.
-Amy Adams does a fantastic job to make us believe that her character is a highly qualified linguist with a great understanding of the complexity of language, like when she gives Weber a more precise meaning for a rare Sanskrit word or uses the word “kangaroo” as an example of miscommunication.
-But even more interesting is how she and Donnelly baptize the aliens as “Abbott” and “Costello,” a reference to the duo’s comedy bit “Who’s on first?,” which was all about misunderstanding.
+Words can have different meanings, and Louise knows that language was seen in the past as an expression of art.
+Amy Adams, by the way, does a fantastic job in making us believe that her character is a highly qualified linguist with a great understanding of the complexity of language, like when she gives Weber a more precise meaning for a rare Sanskrit word or uses the word “kangaroo” as an example of miscommunication.
+But even more interesting is how she and Donnelly baptize the aliens as “Abbott” and “Costello,” a reference to the duo’s comedy bit Who’s on first?, which was all about misunderstanding.

 To answer its philosophical questions, Arrival embraces the Sapir-Whorf hypothesis, that is, the idea that language determines or affects thought.
-But it goes even farther in its ambitions by suggesting that humanity is perhaps not ready yet to face the unknown (the Mahjong strategy shows that).
+But it goes even farther in its ambitions by also suggesting that humanity is perhaps not ready yet to face the unknown (the Mahjong strategy shows that).
 Reporters on TV quickly twist a sentence like “offer weapon” into “use weapon” without caring about the radical change in meaning or the dangerous implications of that.
 And if we think very carefully about the importance of cooperation between those twelve countries, it should make a whole lot of sense that the aliens would pick nations such as Russia, China, Venezuela and Sudan to teach a lesson on union, tolerance, trust and peace.

-With a beautiful score by Jóhann Jóhannsson that makes an impeccable link between the first and last scenes using the gorgeous melancholy theme “On the Nature of Daylight,” Arrival reiterates its main themes about time, compromise, love and what makes us embrace life even knowing how and where the road leads.
+With a beautiful score by Jóhann Jóhannsson that makes an impeccable link between the first and last scenes using Max Richter’s melancholy On the Nature of Daylight, Arrival reiterates its main themes about time, compromise, love and what makes us embrace life even knowing how and where the road leads.
 Perhaps a more appropriate title should have been “Hannah.”
 In any case, there is so much that this film proposes in terms of philosophical and existentialist ideas that it would take a lot of articles to discuss the implications of everything it says.
 And that, of course, is the best type of science fiction there is.